RetailMeNot/scaffold/README.md

 # Getting Started
 * For manual setup, view the [Usage Guide](docs/USAGE_GUIDE.md) for a complete explanation on how to get started.
 * For an automated setup, our Scaffold Archetype is the best approach.
-However, it is under an update process and is not considered a "stable" state.
-Once this has been updated, we will update this doc with the instructions!
+Check out that repo for more information, [here](https://github.com/kgress/scaffold-archetype).